-At Ottawa replenishment meeting, IEU highlights need for GCF impact and speed
+At Ottawa replenishment meeting, the IEU highlights need for GCF impact and speed

 Jo highlighted the achievements of the Fund, noting it is a young organization that has achieved much in a short period and one of the only climate funds whose central objective is attaining a paradigm shift.
 However, she underscored that as the GCF matures and the world changes, impact and speed are required.